NappingPiglet/dicecloud-v2-guide/documentation-for-properties/spell.md

 ### Spell Components

 What do you have to be able to in order to cast the spell?
 You can select as many or as few as you need.
+They are also used asfilter conditions when casting a spell.

 * Verbal: Speaking is required for the spell.
 * Somatic: You must be able to move your hands to cast the spell.